Do I Need To Clean The Back Of My Refrigerator?

-You should clean the back of your refrigerator—and underneath it, too—once a year.
+Long answer: You should clean the back of your refrigerator AND underneath it, too at least once a year.
 This maintenance chore will do more than any other to extend the life of your refrigerator and keep it operating efficiently all year.

-Clean the wall behind the refrigerator.
-Hold off on cleaning the floor; you’re about to make a mess on it.
+Third, clean the wall behind the refrigerator.
+Hold off on cleaning the floor for now; you’re about to make a mess on it.

-Return the clean drip pan and screw the cardboard cover back onto the refrigerator.
+- Return the clean drip pan and screw the cover panel back onto the refrigerator.

-Before you push the unit back into place, clean all of the hard-to-reach exterior surfaces—on the refrigerator and also on any abutting cabinets.
+Tip: Before you push the unit back into place, clean all of the hard-to-reach exterior surfaces on the refrigerator and also on any abutting cabinets.

-Plug the refrigerator in and return it to its usual spot.
+When all is said and done, plug the refrigerator back in and return it to its usual spot.
 Turn on the refrigerator and freezer.
 It should be cold within about 15 minutes.